 One of the interesting properties of employee groups is that they are dynamic.
 When a new employee is added that matches the criteria, they are automatically added to the group.
 This reduces the configuration overhead required when setting up new employees.

-The context panel will appear where you can then follow the above instructions on creating a group.
+The context panel will appear where you can then select the required criteria in order to create the desired group of employees:

 As discussed earlier, this group is dynamic and as such if new employees are added to Administration or Guest Services, they will automatically be added to the employee group.